 Building a sod house – Building the walls

-Without such solid base there was the risk of the walls settling inward and the entire structure would collapse.
-Even for the walls they had to think “out of the box” and they decided that laying the sod bricks with the root side up would make the roots grow upward into the brick above and make the wall stronger.
+Without such a solid base, there was the risk of the walls settling inward and the entire structure would collapse.
+Even for the walls, they had to think “out of the box” and they decided that laying the sod bricks with the root side up would make the roots grow upward into the brick above and make the wall stronger.
 Every third row, they had to lay the sod bricks crosswise to tie the inner and outer rows together.

 Building a sod house – Dealing with doors and windows

-When they reached the point where the doors and windows would go, they added wooden frames they brought with them or made from whatever wood was available, they were using even the ones from their wagons.
-Those who had windows with them would put those in place while others would fill the opening with thin cloth to allow sunlight into the sod house.
-This was a temporary solution until they managed to get glass to put in the frames.
+When they reached the point where the doors and windows would go, they added wooden frames they brought with them.
+In most cases they were made from whatever wood was available, they were using even the ones from their wagons.
+Those who had windows with them would put those in place while others would fill the opening with a thin cloth to allow sunlight into the sod house.
+This was a temporary solution until they managed to get the glass to put in the frames.
 To fit them in place they would cut small sod bricks, to fit around the windows and door frames.

 An important step was to let a gap above the frame so that the bricks could settle over time without putting pressure on the window or door.
 You can imagine that if they didn’t leave this space, the pressure might have broken the window or jam the door in place.
 In order to support the sod above the gap, one would use sticks laid crosswise, grass or any other material that would provide good insulation.